How Grace of Belle Was Born (and Reborn)

 It’s not about conversions, SEO, or metrics.

-and doing it in such a way that, even if no one but me and God ever read it, that would still be enough.
+and doing it in such a way that, even if no one but me and God ever read it, that would be okay.

 And there she was, waiting quietly: Grace of Belle.

-What began as an e-commerce store had turned into something truly rooted in meaning—a space for faith, motherhood, marriage, creativity, and growth.
+What began as an e-commerce store had turned into a space for exploring my thoughts on faith, motherhood, marriage, creativity, and growth.
+The blog expanded into a youtube channel.

 I pray that this space blesses and encourages you—because if it didn’t have the potential to do that, I wouldn’t put it out there.

-But whether it blesses one person or a hundred—it’s not my business.
+But whether it reaches one person or a hundred—it’s not my business.

 I’m simply doing what I feel called to do.